Ridge gourd peel (heerekayi sippe) chutney step-by-step recipe with photos

 When my husband ate this chutney for the first time, he didn’t believe it when I told him what the main ingredient was.
 Jam-packed with fiber and nutrition, it tastes amazing.
-Serve it with breakfast or use it as a spread... tastes great either ways.
+Serve it with breakfast or use it as a spread... tastes great either way.

 To make this chutney, I saute Bengal gram and ridge gourd peel together for a few minutes.
 I then add chillies and coconut, give it a good mix and let it cool down.
 I then add some tamarind pulp, salt and grind it with a little water into a smooth paste.
-I then prepare a tempering with mustard seeds, curry leaves and hing, and combine the tempering with the chutney.
+I then prepare tempering with mustard seeds, curry leaves, and hing, and combine the tempering with the chutney.

 1. Heat oil, fry Bengal gram dal for a minute.
 Add ridge gourd peel and fry until the peel becomes tender

-2. Add green chilli, coconut, salt and fry for another 2-3 minutes
+2. Add green chilli, coconut, salt, and fry for another 2-3 minutes

 3. Cool completely and grind into a smooth paste